zlahham/CV/README.md

 #### Teaching

 I taught 3 courses as an instructor with [warwickCoding](http://www.warwickcoding.com).
+Each course stretched over 8 weeks.

 - Learned how to work under pressure
 - Catered to the different level of student understanding